frovedis/frovedis/doc/tutorial/tutorial.md

 We provide word2vec algorithm.
 It is based on [Intel pWord2Vec](https://github.com/IntelLabs/pWord2Vec.git) implementation.
 We only support a variation of negative-sampling and skip-gram.

 There are 3 steps to make word embeddings from raw text.
 First is to create vocabulary by calling `w2v_build_vocab_and_dump(train_file, stream_file, vocab_file, vocab_count_file, min_count)` method. `train_file` is path for raw text in which words are separated by space, and sentences by newline.
-2nd, 3rd, 4th arguements specifies paths for output file. `stream_file` is sequence of one-hot integers made by input text, `vocab_file` is mapping between one-hot id and words. `vocab_countf_file` is counts of each word appeared in input text.
+2nd, 3rd, 4th arguments specifies paths for output file. `stream_file` is sequence of one-hot integers made by input text, `vocab_file` is mapping between one-hot id and words. `vocab_count_file` is counts of each word appeared in input text.
 Words with total frequency lower than `min_count` is not included in vocabulary.
 We suggest to run this step on x86 due to inefficiency with vector engine.

 Second step is to train word2vec model.
 Take care the computation is performed with OpenMP, so appropriate numbers of MPI process and OpenMP should be determined for fast computation.
 The method for training is,